Revolutionizing EdTech | Angela Maiers | Engati CX

 “The younger they are, the braver they are, the fiercer they are, the more determined they are.
 Because they are claiming their birthright.
 Which is to make an impact.
 Genius is their birthright.
 It is not an anomaly.
 It is their mission to make an impact in the world”

-What Angela loves about Engati is that it's so multidimensional with 25000 bots- that gets the diversity of not only the conversation, but also the context.
-So start off with Engati for free today.
-No credit card needed.
+What Angela loves about Engati is that it's so multidimensional with 35000 bots- that gets the diversity of not only the conversation, but also the context.
+What are you waiting for?

 Spotify Podcast - Revolutionizing EdTech on Angela Maiers